 2. Awesome Lounges

 It’s worth achieving airline status or buying business class or first class tickets just to use the Cathay Pacific lounges at Hong Kong International Airport.
-We usually wind up in The Pier (pictured above) but those with oneworld Emerald status (including American AAdvantage Executive Platinum) should take advantage of The Wing First Class Lounge (The Pier is in the process of adding a first class lounge) which has awesome cabanas with tubs to refresh in, a champagne bar and a sit-down restaurant.
+We usually wind up in The Pier (pictured above) but those with oneworld Emerald status (including American AAdvantage Executive Platinum) should take advantage of The Wing First Class Lounge and The Pier first-class lounge) which has awesome cabanas with tubs to refresh in, a champagne bar and a sit-down restaurant.

 3. Cathay Pacific Kids Meals and Amenities